 By Gustavo Palencia

-Castro is the candidate for the Liberty and Refoundation Party Zelaya founded.
-It is a coalition of leftist politicians, unions and indigenous groups founded by her husband.
+Castro ran as the candidate of the Liberty and Refoundation Party (LIBRE) - a coalition of leftist politicians, unions and indigenous groups founded by her husband.
 She came second with 28.79 percent of the vote.

 Castro and Zelaya have refused to recognize the vote, which has been given the all clear by delegations from the European Union and the Organization of American States, calling it fraudulent and demanding a recount.

 On Monday, the election tribunal, which LIBRE has accused of pro-Hernandez bias, said it would publicly recount the 16,135 vote tallies from more than 5,000 voting stations nationwide following a petition from the leftist party.

 "We're going to fulfill LIBRE's petition.
 We're going to go through each tally, as they've asked.
 We're going to do it publicly, we're just ironing out the details of how it's going to be done," said election tribunal president David Matamoros.

 Matamoros asked Castro and Zelaya to support the tribunal's findings if they were still to show a Hernandez victory.

 "If Xiomara wins, let the tribunal then show that and grant her her victory," Zelaya said in response.

 Thousands of LIBRE supporters peacefully took to the streets of Honduras' capital Tegucigalpa on Sunday to protest the election result.
 Analysts said the fact the march was peaceful boded well for Honduras' short-term political stability.